Deploying containerized applications with GitHub Actions

 Identify your stack

 Follow the documentation on identifying the default stack of your project.
-For convenience, we recommend storing the stack ID in a GitHub variable, e.g. STACK_ID.
+For convenience, we recommend storing the stack ID in a GitHub variable or (when you're deploying into multiple environments) using a GitHub environment secret, e.g. STACK_ID.

 Write your stack.yaml